 Student teams are comprised of 3-4 students from different majors and/or colleges and schools.
 International students are eligible and encouraged to participate.
 Individual student projects will be considered if appropriately justified and under exceptional circumstances.

-- Select a Faculty Program.
+- Faculty programs will be announced at the beginning of the Fall 2023 semester.
+Once announced, select a Faculty Program.
 Attend an information session to learn more.

 - Form a team with 3-4 undergraduate students from different majors.